HalaiYaroslav/ASP.NET-Core/Party-Invites/README.md

 # Party-Invites
-This is my first ASP.NET Core project.
+This is my first ASP.NET Core MVC project.
 It's a simple party invitetion web site.
 Home page, registration form and showing attended people which were saved in the static list of objects.
 (No DB yet).
 Oh, and there I taste some Bootstrap styles.

 # Home Page
 There you are allowed to make only one decission.